vstelmakh/url-highlight/README.md

 like: `http://example.com?a=1&quot;` or `http://example.com?a=1&amp;b=2` which will be wrongly matched as URL.

 By default, there is no encoder used.
 There are 2 encoders bundled with library:
-- HtmlEntitiesEncoder - to work with HTML entities encoded string (any character HTML entity encoded)
+- HtmlEntitiesEncoder - to work with HTML entities encoded string (any character expected to be HTML entity encoded)
 - HtmlSpecialcharsEncoder - to work with HTML escaped string (only `&` `"` `'` `<` `>` expected to be encoded)

 Encoder usage example: